hildamari/Marianne/README.md

 * All packages in [package.json](./package.json)
 * todos, remindme, and help commands from [klasa-pieces](https://github.com/dirigeants/klasa-pieces)
 * reminder and reloadOnChanges tasks from [klasa-pieces](https://github.com/dirigeants/klasa-pieces)

+## Copyright
+Fire Emblem is &copy; Nintendo and INTELLIGENT SYSTEMS 2017-2018.
+All images and names owned and trademarked by Nintendo and INTELLIGENT SYSTEMS are property of their respective owners.